 - Some states only tax off-the-shelf software but not custom software (e.g., WI).

-- Some states tax the software if you send a CD/media but not if it is downloaded (e.g., CA).
+- Some states tax the software if you send a CD or media but not if it is downloaded (e.g., CA).

-Complex and needs analysis on a state-by-state basis, but these three things matter.
+Complex and needs analysis on a state-by-state basis, but these are the things that matter.
+I hope this helps.

 For the wider SaaS sales tax picture (and the OpenView CFO Forum framing), see Sales Tax on SaaS: What I Learned at the OpenView CFO Forum.